 All visitors must report directly to the main office when entering the building.
-Students will not be permitted to bring guests to attend classes during the school day.
+Students will not be permitted to bring guests to attend classes or have lunch during the school day.
 This pertains to both family guests and friends.
 If you believe you have a special circumstance, present it to the principal.